What I believe:

 I have worked as a life insurance actuary, a quant and a risk manager.
 For the past 20 years, I have been an author and independent consultant focusing on financial risk management.
-I am also a math professor.
+Part time, I am also a math professor.
 My book and journal articles are often cited, but my less formal writing is just as influential.
 That includes this website.

 Why this site?

 Risk managers are unsung heroes.
 They make the news when things go wrong.
 More often, they succeed in silence.
 It takes a certain kind of person to accept the job—and to do it well.
 If you are such a person, GlynHolton.com is for you.

 My purpose is to share knowledge and insights that can make good risk managers exceptional.
 I cut through risk babble, simplify what doesn’t need to be complex, and focus on tools and techniques that work.